nhsconnect/nhslogin/src/interface-spec-doc-6.md

 **User Verification Methods**

-The platform will accept authenticators which support Presence AND Fingerprint (1027), OR Presence AND Faceprint (1041), OR Presence AND Handprint (1281) (see [FIDO UAF Registry of Predefined Values](https://fidoalliance.org/specs/fido-uaf-v1.0-ps-20141208/fido-uaf-reg-v1.0-ps-20141208.html), section 3.1)
+The platform will accept authenticators which support Presence AND Fingerprint (1027), OR Presence AND Faceprint (1041), OR Presence AND Handprint (1281) (see [FIDO UAF Registry of Predefined Values](https://fidoalliance.org/specs/fido-uaf-v1.0-ps-20141208/fido-uaf-reg-v1.0-ps-20141208.html), s3.1)

-If a FIDO UAF Registration Request Message or FIDO UAF Authentication Request Message header contains an extension with an id of `fido.uaf.uvm` then the User Verification Method utilised by the authenticator **MUST** be returned in the assertion, as a `TAG_EXTENSION` tag to the `TAG_UAFV1_KRD` tag (for Registration – see [FIDO UAF Authenticator Commands](https://fidoalliance.org/specs/fido-uaf-v1.0-ps-20141208/fido-uaf-authnr-cmds-v1.0-ps-20141208.html) section 6.1.1.1) or `TAG_UAFV1_SIGNED_DATA` tag (for Authentication – see [FIDO UAF Authenticator Commands](https://fidoalliance.org/specs/fido-uaf-v1.0-ps-20141208/fido-uaf-authnr-cmds-v1.0-ps-20141208.html) section 6.1.1.2).
-The data held in the `TAG_EXTENSION_ID` tag of the extension tag **MUST** equal `fido.uaf.uvm`, and the data held in the `TAG_EXTENSION_DATA` tag of the extension tag **MUST** contain the User Verification Method and the value **MUST** match a User Verification Method value in an accepted Matching Criteria of the relevant Request Message Policy.
+If a FIDO UAF Registration Request Message or FIDO UAF Authentication Request Message header contains an extension with an id of `fido.uaf.uvm` then the User Verification Method utilised by the authenticator **must** be returned in the assertion, as a `TAG_EXTENSION` tag to the `TAG_UAFV1_KRD` tag (for Registration – see [FIDO UAF Authenticator Commands](https://fidoalliance.org/specs/fido-uaf-v1.0-ps-20141208/fido-uaf-authnr-cmds-v1.0-ps-20141208.html), s6.1.1.1) or `TAG_UAFV1_SIGNED_DATA` tag (for Authentication – see [FIDO UAF Authenticator Commands](https://fidoalliance.org/specs/fido-uaf-v1.0-ps-20141208/fido-uaf-authnr-cmds-v1.0-ps-20141208.html), s6.1.1.2).
+The data held in the `TAG_EXTENSION_ID` tag of the extension tag **must** equal `fido.uaf.uvm`, and the data held in the `TAG_EXTENSION_DATA` tag of the extension tag **must** contain the User Verification Method and the value **must** match a User Verification Method value in an accepted Matching Criteria of the relevant Request Message Policy.

 **Authentication Algorithms**